pytrip/pytripgui/README.rst

 Overview
 ========

-**pytripgui** is graphical user interface (GUI) built around TRiP98 planning system and pytrip package.
+**pytripgui** is the graphical user interface (GUI) built around TRiP98 planning system and pytrip package.
-It is capable of visualising patient CT data, dose and LET overlays. pytripgui can make treatment plans using local or remote TRiP98 package.
+It is capable of visualising patient CT data, dose and LET overlays. pytripgui can make treatment plans using the local or remote TRiP98 package.

 TRiP98 package is not included here, if you need it, go first to TRiP98 webpage http://bio.gsi.de/DOCS/TRiP98/NEW/DOCS/trip98.html

-pytripgui works under most popular operating systems with necessary packages installed, see installation instructions below.
+pytripgui works under the most popular operating systems with necessary packages installed, see installation instructions below.

 Quick installation guide
 ------------------------